juliane-29/m1-project/README.md

 > - FAQ: You'd like to find out more about plants?
 That's what our FAQ page is for
 > - Search bar: You can type in a plant and see plants matching you query
 >
+> ## Backlog
+> - Optimisation of the search functionality
+> - Implementation of a wish list
+> - Forum to chat about plants
+> - Image Recognition API
+>
 > ## Wireframes
 > - Optimisation of search functionality
 > - Implementation of a wishlist